Deep Multi-User Reinforcement Learning for Distributed Dynamic Spectrum Access: Experiments

-Channel throughput is an important measure for communication efficiency, but it does not provide an indication about the rate allocation among users.
+Channel throughput is an important measure for communication efficiency, but it does not provide an indication about the desired performance among users.
 For example, if user $1$ transmits $100\%$ of the time and all other users receive rate zero, then the channel throughput is $1$, but the solution might be undesirable.
-Hence, in this section we are interested to address the following question: \emph{Can we train the DQN by different utilities so that the users can learn policies that result in good rate allocations depending on the desired performance?}
+Hence, in this section we are interested to address the following question: \emph{Can we train the DQN by different utilities so that the users can learn policies that result in good rate allocations depending on the desired performance?} In what follows, we provide a positive answer to this question for the experiments that we did.